 But what a game.
 Loads of mistakes AND great defensive plays.
 That over the shoulder interception by a RedBlack was itself worth the price of admission.
 Bad Hank only showed up on 1 play.
 There were goal line stands, an onside kick, fumbles galore, and the story line of an underdog roaring into the lead, giving it up late and looking lost, and then pulling it out of the fire.

 Lots of people loved the 1/2 time show.
 We stood in lines and watched the coloured electronic bracelets on our wrists pulsate.
-Got back upstairs for the last song.
+Got up for the last song.
 Not our music but everyone was happy and the light show was great.

 We realized that perhaps we also enjoyed this game more than any other we had ever seen.
 No, they weren't our teams.
 But the play was exciting and we had a special bonus.
 The game and the whole experience was so good, that the fact that we really didn't care who won was actually a good thing.
 I've been under a lot of stress lately and it was just so nice to be able to take the time to really enjoy the football and the experience WITHOUT stressing about the score or replay calls.